 Break up your lectures so that they are presented in 20-minute chunks.
 What's wrong with a 1- or 2-hour lecture?
 Research shows that students remember the first and the last ten minutes of lecture, but little of the intervening time.
 Undergraduate students have a limited attention span--so take advantage of it to structure your class.
 Switch gears after each 20 minute mini-lecture and do something different: Pose a discussion question, a short in-class writing assignment, small group discussion, or problem-solving activity.

 The simplest way of using active learning techniques in the classroom is to ask reflective questions--not yes or no questions, but those that require students to think (e.g., What would you do in this particular situation?
 How would you approach solving this problem?).
-Reflective questions are difficult, so be prepared to wait for an answer (at least 20 to 30 seconds).
+Reflective questions are difficult, so be prepared to wait for an answer (likely at least 30 seconds - endure the silence).

 Get Them Writing

 Rather than simply pose a discussion question ask students to write about the question first for 3 to 5 minutes, then solicit their responses.
 The benefit of asking students to consider the question in writing is that they will have time to think through their response and feel more comfortable discussing their views without fear of forgetting their point.
 Asking students to work with the course content and determine how it fits with their experiences enables them to learn in their own way, making the material personally meaningful, which is at the heart of active learning.